dmauser/azure-virtualwan/misc-cheatsheet/README.md

 # Misc commands and useful tips when working with Virtual WAN

-# How to dump all Virtual WAN Hubs routes?
+- Script to dump all vHUBs effective routes:

 ```bash
 #vHUB effective routes